 9. The AMF invokes the Nudm_ParameterProvision_Update (LCS privacy) service operation to store in the UDM the Location Privacy Indication information received from the UE.
 The UDM may then store the updated UE privacy setting information into the UDR as the "LCS privacy" Data Subset of the Subscription Data.

 10-13.
-Step 10-13 are the same as steps 6-9 defined in clause 6.1.1.
+Step 10-13 are the same as steps 6-9 defined in clause 6.1.1 with the following differences.

+11. If a scheduled location time is provided at step 5, the AMF includes the scheduled location time in the Nlmf_Location_DetermineLocation service operation sent towards the LMF.

+12. As part of posititioning the UE, the LMF schedules location measurements by the UE and/or by the NG-RAN to occur at or near to the scheduled location time.
+If this is not possible and if the LCS QoS class is the assured class, the LMF returns a failure response.

+Editor's note: Feedback from RAN is needed to verify whether location measurements can be scheduled to occur at a UE or NG-RAN at a specific scheduled location time.

 14. The AMF returns the Namf_Location_ProvidePositioningInfo Response towards the (V)GMLC (or HGMLC for roaming when the NL3 reference point is not supported) to return the current location of the UE.
 The service operation includes the location estimate, its age and accuracy and may include information about the positioning method.